 I am told that I can save the world.
 The orangutans, the dolphins, the ocean, the rain forest, and even humankind.
 All I gave to do is buy ‘sustainable’ and ‘fair’ products.
 But that is a lie.

-Nikolaus Geyrhalter’s Our Daily Bread, a one-and-a-half hour documentary about food production featuring no spoken dialogue, has made perhaps more of an impression on me than any other film.
+Nikolaus Geyrhalter’s Our Daily Bread, a hour-and-a-half long documentary about food production featuring no spoken dialogue, has made perhaps more of an impression on me than any other film.
 Back in school, my Business Studies teacher would threaten to make us watch the film as punishment for unruliness.
 As part of my wider campaign to annoy him wherever possible, I asked to borrow the DVD, took it home, watched it and loved it.
 Ha, that showed him.
 Seven or so years later, I am still occasionally reminded of scenes from it: the slaughter of cows; the processing of chicks; and a woman eating her lunch in silence during a brief break from labour.

 I mention all this because Earth—about humanity’s ability to affect the Earth itself, illustrated by various quarries, mines and nuclear waste storage facilities—is not Our Daily Bread.
 For one, it contains a lot of speech, from Americans yee-hawing about how much they enjoy playing in sandpits to Italians talking about the thrill of defiling